WarpStudio is now bundled with Warp 10, discover our brand new Web IDE.

-Once you executed the code, you can visualize the result (depending if it is a GTS™ or a compliant format).
+Once you executed the code, you can visualize the result (depending on if it is a GTS or a compliant format).

 You can switch from date to timestamps, switch to a stepped chart, display a map or choose a timezone.
-You can also trigger an auto-refresh.
+And also trigger an auto-refresh.

 You can zoom and pan the chart, select an area and navigate through the time span.

 - Double Click: Reset zoom